-The original Policy was adopted by Council on the 23 April 2012, and the revision of this Policy (v4) was adopted by Council on 27 September 2021.
+The original Policy was adopted by Council on the 23 April 2012, and the revision of this Policy was adopted by Council on 8 May 2017.
 A copy of the current Policy is attached at Appendix A. The Policy outlines how and why asset management will be undertaken across Council as a whole, and is designed to set the broad framework for undertaking asset management in a structured way.

-For comparison, the Strategic Asset Management Plan is a working document that determines benchmarks and milestones that are aimed at improving Council's asset management processes and procedures, and is continually reviewed in conjunction with other Council plans, including the Community Strategic Plan, Resource Strategy, Delivery Program, Operational Plan, Long-Term Financial Plan and Workforce Plan.
+For comparison, the Strategic Asset Management Plan is a working document that determines benchmarks and milestones that are aimed at improving Council's asset management processes and procedures, and is continually reviewed in conjunction with other Council plans, including the Community Strategic Plan, Delivery Program, Operational Plan, Long-Term Financial Plan and Workforce Plan.

-The Asset Management Policy also details the role and responsibilities of Council's Executive Leadership Team (ELT), which enables cross functional representation of Council's departments.
+The Asset Management Policy also details the role and responsibilities of Council's Asset Management Working Group (AMWG), which has been created to enable cross functional representation of Council's departments.
 This enables a stream lined approach ensuring that successful asset management is achieved.
-ELT also addresses asset management requirements for Council to comply with the requirements of Integrated Planning and Reporting Framework, and to undertake the actions detailed in Council's Asset Management Improvement Plan.
+The Asset Management Working Group has been formed to address asset management requirements for Council to comply with the requirements of Integrated Planning and Reporting Framework, and to undertake the actions detailed in Council's Asset Management Improvement Plan.